benwzj/benwzj.github.io/_posts/2020-04-19-css-layout.md

 CSS control HOW you display your content in webpage.
 Layout is the main Skeleton of your webpage.

+A modern-day solution for developing highly responsive layouts using traditional CSS is by combining Flexbox and Grid System.

+Need following concepts for CSS layout:
+- Normal flow (Browser Default way to layout),
+- display settings,
+- positioning (Old way),
+- float layout (Old way),
+- CSS flexbox (New good way to webpage layout),
+- CSS grid (modern one).

 CSS layout allow you to take elements contained in a web page and control where they're positioned relative to the following factors:
 - their default position in normal layout flow,
 - the other elements around them,
 - their parent container, and
 - the main viewport/window.

-Here are going to introduce some concepts like:
-- normal flow,
-- display settings,
-- positioning,
-- modern layout tools like flexbox and CSS grid.
+CSS flexbox and grid will be introduced in other blogs.

 ## Normal flow